M-Earl/AWS_SAA_Notes/notes.md

 * Enhanced monitoring is a feature of RDS
 * Relational DBs are best for ACID / OLAP
 * Redshift - OLAP, Aurora - OLTP
-* Aurora is a relational DB
+* Aurora is a relational DB (performance in under a second)
+* IAM DB authentication is available for MySQL and PostgreSQL.
+Use a short-lived token.
+This method provides SSL traffic
+* Multi-AZ RDS is synchronous
+* Aurora has 6 copies in 3 AZs.
+Aurora read replicas are asynchronous
+* DynamoDB supports single-digit millisecond response times at any scale
+* RDS Read Replicas - asynchronous replication in seconds
 # Route 53
 * A - hostname to IPv4
 * AAAA - hostname to IPv6